ceph/ceph/doc/rbd/iscsi-targets.rst

 block-level access is expanding to offer standard iSCSI support allowing wider platform usage, and potentially opening new use cases.

--  CentOS 7.4 or newer
+-  RHEL/CentOS 7.4; or Linux kernel v4.14 or newer

 -  A working Ceph Storage cluster, deployed with ``ceph-ansible`` or using the command-line interface